gideon-bedzrah/gideon-bedzrah/README.md

   <img src="https://capsule-render.vercel.app/api?text=Hey Everyone!🕹️&animation=fadeIn&type=waving&color=gradient&height=100"/>
 </p>

 I'm a programmer.
 I like getting things done quickly.
-A fully functioning app should not take more than a week to build and deploy 🤷🏾‍♂️

 I believe a clean and minimalist UI is the best way to communicate your apps functionality to users

 # Agile and Srum
+A fully functioning app should not take more than a week to build and deploy 🤷🏾‍♂️

+# About me
 - 🌱 I’m currently learning c# and dotnet
--
 - ⚡ Fun fact: I love skateboarding
 <!--
 **gideon-bedzrah/gideon-bedzrah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.